To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 Importing historical user data can help you reduce the delay in delivery of high quality recommendations.
 For more information, see Importing historical user tracking data.

 You can use the tracking API both in eCommerce and content publishing scenarios. eCommerce mostly uses the term "product", whereas the Publisher domain widely uses the terms "content", "article", "images" or "videos".
-Therefore, a generic term "item" is used instead to cover all the above types.
+Therefore, a generic term "item" is used instead to cover all the mentioned types.
 For further segmentation the term "item type" is used, which, in combination with the item ID itself, defines a domain specific object.

 Usually only one item type is sufficient in the eCommerce business as each product available in an eCommerce shop has a unique identifier.